 - 4.1 Frequency: The TPSPB will meet quarterly and at such other times as the Chair decides is necessary.
-Wherever possible at least seven days' notice will be given of any non-scheduled meeting. - 4.2 Format: Meetings can be conducted in person, over the telephone or via a video-link, as decided by the Chair.
-If the Chair is not present within fifteen minutes of the time appointed for holding the meeting, the members present may choose one of their number to be Chair of the meeting.
-In these cases the nominated Chair will not have a casting vote. - 4.3 Quorum: Six members of the TPSPB will represent a quorum for meetings.
+Wherever possible at least seven days' notice will be given of any non-scheduled meeting.
+All TPSPB meetings will be recorded for the purposes of assisting the secretariat team in drafting the minutes.
+Once the minutes are cleared by the chair the recording will be deleted. - 4.2 Format: Meetings can be conducted in person or via Teams, as decided by the Chair.
+If the Chair is not present within fifteen minutes of the time appointed for holding the meeting, the Deputy Chair, the Pensions Specialist Board member, will chair the meeting. - 4.3 Quorum: Six members of the TPSPB will represent a quorum for meetings.
 The Board members must include at least two employer representatives and two member representatives.
-However, in the event of an extraordinary or emergency meeting, the

-Chair may invite fewer members, but will ensure that employers and members are represented.

-- 4.4 Attendance: The TPSPB can decide to ask its professional advisers, representatives from third party suppliers, including the scheme administrator, and any other person to attend its meetings as it sees fit.
-The DfE's Head of Assurance and Planning and the Senior Contract Manager will be invited to attend Board meetings to introduce papers and aid discussions, as necessary. - 4.5 Decisions: All Board members will have a single vote and items arising at any meeting will be decided by a majority of members present and eligible to vote.
+However, in the event of an extraordinary or emergency meeting, the Chair may invite fewer members, but will ensure that employers and members are represented. - 4.4 Attendance: The TPSPB can decide to ask its professional advisers, representatives from third party suppliers, including the scheme administrator, and any other person to attend its meetings as it sees fit.
+The Board can invite non-members for specific purposes. - 4.5 Matters Arising In the event that an issue arises for which a vote is required, all Board members will have a single vote.
 In the case of an equality of votes the Chair will have a casting vote.
-The TPSPB may agree on a decision outside of a meeting if the majority of voting members confirm their agreement either in writing or by electronic mail.
-Any such decision will be as valid and effective as if it had been passed by a meeting of the TPSPB. - 4.6 Papers: The Board Secretariat should circulate all papers at least one week in advance of any meeting (unless a shorter period is agreed by the Chair). - 4.7 Where the DfE becomes aware of a serious service issue, the Secretariat will discuss with the Chair and agree how the information will be shared with the rest of the Board, in particular members of the relevant sub-committee. - 4.8 Minutes: Draft minutes are to be forwarded to the Chair for agreement within five working days and thereafter circulated to TPSPB members.
+The TPSPB may agree on an issue outside of a meeting if the majority of voting members confirm their agreement either in writing or by electronic mail.
+Any such vote will be as valid and effective as if it had been passed by a meeting of the TPSPB. - 4.6 Papers: The Board Secretariat should circulate all papers at least one week in advance of any meeting (unless a shorter period is agreed by the Chair). - 4.7 Where the DfE becomes aware of a serious service issue, the Secretariat will discuss with the Chair and agree how the information will be shared with the rest of the Board. - 4.8 Minutes: Draft minutes are to be forwarded to the Chair for agreement within ten working days and thereafter circulated to TPSPB members.
 Minutes will be agreed at the subsequent Board meeting.